 - The poet associates the events of the deceased with events in his own life by drawing a subtle comparison.

 - This kind of digression gives the poet space to go beyond the main or crude subject to a deeper level where the connotations might be metaphorical.

 - Towards the end the poet generally tries to provide comfort to ease the pain of the situation.
-The Christian elegies usually proceed from sorrow and misery to hope and happiness because they say that death is just a hindrance in the way of passing from the mortal state into the eternal state.
+Christian elegies usually proceed from sorrow and misery, to hope and happiness because they say that death is just a hindrance in the way of passing from the mortal state into the eternal state.